 The Banashankari temple originally built in the 7th century is dedicated to Goddess Parvati, the consort of Lord Shiva.
 In the sanctum, the sculpture of goddess with eight arms is depicted seated on a lion trampling a demon under her foot.

 After spending some time in the spiritual ambiance of the temple we decided to go for lunch.
-We recommend Clarks Inn hotel serving multi-cuisine delicacies for lunch.
+There are quite a few hotels in Badami we recommend Clarks Inn hotel serving multi-cuisine delicacies for lunch.

 After lunch, we headed towards the Badami Caves which is around 10 mins by car from Banashankari temple.
 We parked our car in parking opposite to the cave temples bought our tickets and started climbing the steps.

-Once the capital of the Chalukya Dynasty Badami is famous for its magnificent rock cave temples carved from the massive rugged sandstone cliffs.
+Badami once the capital of the Chalukyas of Badami is famous for its magnificent rock cave temples carved from the massive rugged sandstone cliffs.